Study smarter with Fiveable

 Compare the Equal Rights Amendment (1972) and the Marriage Definition Amendment (2005).
 What do these amendments reveal about how Texas's constitution can reflect different values across different eras?

-If an FRQ asked you to explain how the Texas Constitution limits executive power, which amendment would you cite, and how does it connect to the broader concept of the weak governor system?
+If an FRQ asked you to explain how the Texas Constitution limits executive power, which structural features and amendments would you cite?
+How do they connect to the broader concept of the weak governor system?

 The Home Equity Loan Amendment (1997) reversed over a century of Texas policy.
 What does this suggest about the flexibility vs. rigidity of the Texas Constitution compared to the U.S. Constitution?